What is your property manager's contact info?

 Does the house have a fully furnished kitchen?

 Yes, you should not have to bring any kitchen items to the house.
 There is a refrigerator/freezer, microwave, dishwasher, stove, and oven.
 There are full sets of utensils, plates, cups, etc. as well as pots and pans and knives.
-There is also a toaster, coffee maker, crock pot, and blender.
+There is also a toaster, coffee maker, crock pot, and two blenders.
 The kitchen has pretty much everything you would expect in a fully furnished kitchen.
+We just did a major renovation of the kitchen in 2020 and installed a new dishwasher, fridge, and stove top.

 Is there a grill?

 Yes, there is a Weber gas grill on the back deck.
 If it runs out of propane, give Andre our house manager a call and he can get it refilled for you.
-Please make sure you clean it after you are done using it.
+Please make sure you clean it after you are done using it and refit the cover.

 What kind of coffee maker is at the house?